Nesika is a Native American word meaning "Our," thus Our Energy.

 In 2018, Butamax™ started the installation of process equipment to demonstrate their novel bio-isobutanol technology at scale.
 After successfully commissioning the technology in 2019, Nesika has been supplying bio-isobutanol for use as a next generation renewable biofuel and chemical.

-Our site produces ethanol for transportation fuel, hand sanitizer alcohol, fuel isobutanol, chemical isobutanol and wet distillers’ grains.
+Our site produces ethanol, fuel isobutanol, chemical isobutanol and wet distillers’ grains with no corn oil removed for a higher fat ration.

 We process corn and grain sorghum grown for cattle feed within an approximate 50-mile radius of our plant, converting the grain starch to simple sugars for yeast fermentation to alcohol.
 Distillation and molecular sieve processes separate and purify the alcohols, whilst all water is recovered for reuse in the process.
 The protein, fiber, and fat from the corn, now easily digestible and with added yeast nutrients, is trucked to feed the local cattle population.